-In order to ensure that implementation of the national action plan on resistance occurs as planned, continuous monitoring is important.
+In order to ensure that implementation of the national action plan on antimicrobial resistance occurs as planned, continuous monitoring is important.
 Results should be fed back to government parties and members of the stakeholder platform in a timely manner and in a format that can be interpreted and used by the respective party.
 Periodic evaluation is important to understand if goals are being accomplished and to identify aspects that may need improvement.

 Develop a monitoring and evaluation plan

 When monitoring health reforms, assessments of the level of inputs (financial, human, and logistics), the dynamics, processes and the outputs of implementation are in focus.
-Evaluation then assesses the extent to which the policy’s different activities has achieved the outcome and impact objectives.
+Evaluation then assesses the extent to which the policy’s different activities have achieved the outcome and impact objectives.
 In other words, if the policy has had the effect it intended and what could be addressed and improved.

 Often evaluation is done by measuring indicators, however, in addition, the collection of descriptive data can be helpful to give a comprehensive view of the extent to which changes are occurring.
 When developing a monitoring and evaluation framework, the multisectoral coordinating group should consider:

 - What is the specific aim(s) of the policy/intervention?